4x1md/sds1004x_bode/README.md

 * **Feeltech FY6600** Another Chinese generator which is widely sold on eBay and AliExpress.
 It also connects to the PC as a USB serial port.

-* **Picoscope 3000a series** It connects to the PC usb support and their is an API that needs downloading from Picotech.
-Tested with Picoscope 3205 MSO only.
+* **Picoscope 3000a series** A UK made USB scope that includes a basic function generator/AWG in some models.
+There is an API that needs downloading from Picotech, also their python wrappers are needed.
+Tested with the Picoscope 3205 MSO only but should work with other models.

 ## Program Structure
 TBD